 Who is responsible for the bureaucratic vandalism that has defaced Kelso Square?

-I was horrified on a recent visit to see two no-entry signs and a one-way sign placed centrally in the Square, ruining the best view of the piazza and the Town Hall.
-Whatever the imperatives of creating a one-way system, surely the signage could have been placed more discreetly at the actual entrances of Horsemarket and woodmarket.
+I was horrified on a recent visit to see two No Entry signs and a One Way sign placed centrally in The Square, ruining the best view of the piazza and the Town Hall.
+Whatever the imperatives of creating a one-way system, surely the signage could have been placed more discreetly at the entrances of Horse Market and Wood Market.

-It is deeply worrying that the council should display such scant regards for the appearance of Kelso, whatever its budgetary pressures.
-As a frequent visitor to the town of my birth I was deeply saddened by its neglected appearance at the end of May.
+It is deeply worrying that the council should display such scant regard for the appearance of Kelso, whatever its budgetary pressures.
+As a frequent visitor to the town of my birth, I was deeply saddened by its neglected appearance in May.